Spencer Torkelson Player Props: Tigers vs. Royals

 Spencer Torkelson At The Plate

-- Torkelson has picked up an RBI in 35.7% of his games this year, with two or more RBI in 10.0% of his games.
-He has also driven in three or more runs in two contests.
+- Torkelson has driven in a run in 25 games this season (35.2%), including seven games with more than one RBI (9.9%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.